McKayla & Nolan: Getting Married on Skis in the Baker Backcountry

 A close-up photo of a bride holding a bouquet of flowers.
 Her engagement ring is visible on her hand and the bouquet matches her orange wedding dress.

-A photo of a bride and groom skiing in powder with Mt.
-Shuksan behind them.
-The woman is wearing an orange wedding dress and the man is wearing a suit.
+A photo from behind of a bride and groom skiing in powder with Mt.
+Shuksan in front of them.
+The woman is wearing an orange wedding dress and the man is wearing an orange jacket over a suit.

 A photo of a couple skiing together in the Baker Backcountry, Washington.
 The couple is in wedding clothes with the groom wearing a dark brown suit and the bride wearing an orange wedding dress.